c4pt000/Docker-BigSur/README.md

   chmod +x patch-libvirt-IPTABLES-NFTABLES-UFW.sh
   ./patch-libvirt-IPTABLES-NFTABLES-UFW.sh
-  close virt-manager and then reopen virtual manager from virt-manager change NIC to vmxnet3 see picture below networking should work for install
+  close virt-manager and then reopen virtual manager from virt-manager change NIC to virtio see picture below networking should work for install

   once inside the Sonoma installer first step open a Terminal and use the following command to prevent sleep